“One man's trash is another man's treasure.”

 If you notice any of the following, you want to have your dog examined by a veterinarian.

 1) Be aware of urination frequency, painful urination or loss of the ability to hold urine.

 Excessive urination (polyuria), usually combined with excessive drinking (polydipsia), is an important symptom that can signal a number of health problems, such as diabetes, Cushing's disease, Addison's disease, kidney or liver failure, and infection.
 (Bladder infections rarely cause true polyuria, however, kidney infections can)

 Straining to urinate (dysuria) can be caused by urinary tract obstruction, tumors, bladder stones or prostate disease (in males).
-The number one cause of dysuria is probably bladder infection.
+The number one cause of dysuria is probably a bladder infection.

-Urinary incontinence, is a condition most often seen in older dogs but it can happen at any age.
+Urinary incontinence is a condition most often seen in older dogs but it can happen at any age.
 It is most common in spayed females, though it can affect male dogs also.
 It is usually caused by hormonal deficiencies and/or loss of control of the urethral sphincter (the muscle that closes the bladder).
 However, anatomical, structural or neurological abnormalities of the urinary tract can be responsible also.

 Your dog might also be unable to hold their urine as a result of excessive drinking (see above), or a urinary tract infection.